SimpleLab-Inc/wsb/src/downloaders/README.md

 ### Running the downloaders
 _________________

 Download a data set before running its corresponding transformer.
-To run all the downloaders at once, run `bash run_downloaders.sh` from the `wsb` directory.
+To run all the downloaders easily, step through the downloads section of `src/run_pipeline.py`.
 Some data must be downloaded manually or retrieved from a state administrator (namely WSB Shapefiles for TX and CA).
 All data downloads save to a path file specified in your environment variable `WSB_DATA_PATH`.

 ### State water service boundary downloaders